storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- The browser platform is now supported using [kripken / sql.js](https://github.com/kripken/sql.js) (with no persistence and some other limitations described below).
 - Using recent version of SQLite3 (`3.22.0`) with `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE) build setting to be extra robust against possible database corruption ref: [litehelpers/Cordova-sqlite-storage#736](https://github.com/litehelpers/Cordova-sqlite-storage/issues/736)
 - Nice overview of alternatives for storing local data in Cordova apps at: <https://www.sitepoint.com/storing-local-data-in-a-cordova-app/>
 - New alternative solution for small data storage: [TheCocoaProject/ cordova-plugin-nativestorage](https://github.com/TheCocoaProject/cordova-plugin-nativestorage) - simpler "native storage of variables" for Android/iOS/Windows